 If you are American, it gets worst.
-Due to FATCA compliance requirements, US citizens are often considered a headache more than a benefit as bank customers.
+Due to FATCA compliance requirements, US citizens have often considered a headache more than a benefit as bank customers.
 So, chances to open an account, if you are non-resident and American, are lower.

-Savings accounts usually come with a Unionpay debit card, although they may provide a most globally accepted card, such as Visa, upon request.
+Savings accounts usually come with a UnionPay debit card, although they may provide a most globally accepted card, such as Visa, upon request.

 Hong Kong has one of the best business banking services worldwide, but even for Hong Kong companies, they may ask to prove that the entity is currently conducting business within the country or at least within the region to open a corporate account.

 Currently, interest rates are as low as 0.3% for a HKD 5-year time deposit.
-For some foreign currency deposits rate may be slightly higher, but in the best case it does not surpass 1%.
+For some foreign currency deposits rate may be slightly higher, but in the best case, it does not surpass 1%.
 Interest income is free from taxes in Hong Kong.
 Wealth management products in Hong Kong can get you slightly better returns, but require you have a minimum of at least USD 1 million.

 Protect your wealth

 Do not be at the mercy of fragile, unsafe and poorly managed banking systems and governments that may endanger what has cost you so much to earn.